 The program is the only early college academy of its kind in the country.
 ORCA uses the local marine environment as the unifying theme for all academic disciplines.
 Using an innovative, project-based approach in a small "learning community" environment, students enjoy the challenge of designing and implementing their own learning experiences under the guidance of talented college faculty.
 While marine science provides the focus for interdisciplinary projects, students receive a rich education in all of the core subjects, with outstanding faculty members working with the students for two years.

-By using the framework of the Running Start program and the resources of Everett Community College, there is no tuition for high school students.
+By using the framework of the Running Start program and the resources of Everett Community College, students earn 90 credits over two academic years tuition free.

 ORCA is now located in a state of the art facility on the Everett Waterfront at the Port of Everett’s Waterfront Center.
 With two generous grants from the National Science Foundation, ORCA was able to build an oceanographic research lab for students and a dedicated 34' research vessel.